microsoft/vscode-docs/docs/python/tutorial-flask.md

     app = Flask(__name__)
     ```

-1. Create a function that returns content, in this case a simple string, and use Flask's `app.route` decorator to map the URL route `/` to that function:
+1. Also in `app.py`, add a function that returns content, in this case a simple string, and use Flask's `app.route` decorator to map the URL route `/` to that function:

     ```python
     @app.route('/')